 In May 2005, the Financial Accounting Standards Board ("FASB") issued SFAS No. 154, Accounting Changes and Error Corrections, which changes the requirements for the accounting and reporting of a change in accounting principle.
-SFAS No. 154 applies to all voluntary changes in accounting principle as well as to changes required by an accounting principle in the income statement and instead requires that changes in accounting principle be retroactively applied.
+SFAS No. 154 applies to all voluntary changes in accounting principle as well as to changes required by an accounting pronouncement that does not include specific transition provisions.
+SFAS No. 154 eliminates the requirement to include the cumulative effect of changes in accounting principle in the income statement and instead requires that changes in accounting principle be retroactively applied.
 A change in accounting estimate continues to be accounted for in the period of change and future periods if necessary.
 A correction of an error continues to be reported by restating prior period financial statements.
 SFAS No. 154 is effective for us for accounting changes and correction of errors made on or after January 1, 2006.
 The adoption of SFAS No. 154 is not expected to have a material impact on our financial position or results of operations.